limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 ![19b5e028.png](/assets/images/posts/smasher2-htb-walkthrough/19b5e028.png)
 </a>

-Where\'s my jiffies at?
+Where's my jiffies at?
 This is proof that the kernel debug symbols were loaded.

 <a class="image-popup">
 ![f93b609e.png](/assets/images/posts/smasher2-htb-walkthrough/f93b609e.png)
 </a>

-Let\'s load the dynamic symbols of `dhid.ko` into `gdb` as well.
+Let's load the dynamic symbols of `dhid.ko` into `gdb` as well.
 We can get those symbols from `/sys/modules/dhid/sections`.

 <a class="image-popup">
 ![60de8da1.png](/assets/images/posts/smasher2-htb-walkthrough/60de8da1.png)